Anshuman2305/Rock-Identification/README.md

 # Rock-Identification
-Rock Identification using Artificial Intelligence
+Rock Identification using CNN and Tensorflow.js